splunk/public-o11y-docs/admin/SSO/sso-Google.rst

 To remove a Google domain's login access:

 #.
 Log in to Splunk Observability Cloud.
 #.
-Open the :new-page:`Google Sign-In guided setup <https://login.signalfx.com/#/integrations/googleauth>`.
-Optionally, you can navigate to the guided setup on your own:

-   #.
 In the left navigation menu, select :menuselection:`Data Management`.
 #.
 Select :guilabel:`Add Integration` to open the :guilabel:`Integrate Your Data` page.
 #.
 In the integration filter menu, select :guilabel:`All`.
 #.
 In the :guilabel:`Search` field, search for :guilabel:`Google Sign-In`.

-   #.
+#. #.
 Click the :guilabel:`Google Sign-In` tile to open the Google Sign-In page.
 #.
 Click the "x" for the domain you want to remove.